jrmuizel/frame-timing/README.md

     -session_name [name]       Use the specified name to start a new realtime ETW session, instead of the default "PresentMon".
 This can be used to start multiple realtime capture process at the same time (using distinct names).
-                               When a realtime PresentMon capture starts, any existing sessions with the same name are stopped.
+                               A realtime PresentMon capture cannot start if there are any existing sessions with the same name.
+    -stop_existing_session     If a trace session with the same name is already running, stop the existing session (to allow this one to proceed).
     -include_mixed_reality     [Beta] Include Windows Mixed Reality data.
 If enabled, writes csv output to a separate file (with "_WMR" suffix).
 ```